konome/chkdpi/README.md

 A tool for Windows to retrieve DPI related data.
 Incidentally `chkdpictx` is also able to encode/decode base64 from any string and file.

 The following data are being retrieved:
-- Available DPI awareness modes and their associated context handles
+- Available DPI awareness modes and their associated context handles.
-- Current system DPI
+- Current system DPI.
-- Primary display resolution
+- Primary display resolution.
 - Windows version of the host.

 ## How to use: